André F. Cruz

 Hi!

-Before joining Max Planck, I was a Research Scientist on the Responsible AI group
+Before joining Max Planck, I was a Research Scientist in the Responsible AI group

 at Feedzai, a fintech startup where I researched and productized fair ML in real-world settings.